 The University for All initiative is sponsored by the Registrar & Deputy President, Professor Barbara Dooley, governed by University Widening Participation Committee, chaired by Professor John Brannigan, and led by UCD Access & Lifelong Learning.
 UCD Faculty and Staff can read their local University for All Implementation Plan on the Registrar's Intranet.
 Starting with our strategy, policies and governance, we are weaving this mission in to the very fabric of the institution.
 To learn more about the University for All implementation structures please download our University for All Infographic.

 Learn more about how UCD Access & Lifelong Learning are leading and enabling the University for All initiative in the UCD Access & Lifelong Learning Strategy 2020-2024 - Enabling a University for All

-The University for All initiative is a long-term change programme which is being planned in 20-21 for implementation over a number of years.
+The University for All initiative is a long-term change programme which is currently being implemented over a number of years.

 Academic/Administrative leaders have overarching responsibility for the delivery of the initiative in their own College or Unit in UCD.
 The initiative is coordinated locally by our Widening Participation Representatives along with other key individuals including the VP for Teaching & Learning, VP for EDI and others as identified locally.